 C-COS is the standardized dry extract of Amla containing not less than 25% of Emblicanins A and B and other hydrolysable tannins making up to a total tannin content of about 35-40% w/w.

-C-COS™ is usually extracted from Amla, or Indian Gooseberry.
+C-COS is extracted from Amla, or Indian Gooseberry.
 It is the dry extract of the fruit.
 The plant is of high medicinal value and the fruit and other parts of the plant are used for the treatment for various diseases.

 The vitamin C content by titration using dichlorophenol-indophenol titration is 6.7%.
 The bioavailability is over 8 times that of pure vitamin C (ascorbic acid).
 C-COS™ contains the Gallo-ellagi tannins in ester form with a vitamin C analog 2-Ketogluconolactone, Emblicanins A & B.